 When you start a travel blog, do your homework

 Start off with WordPress’s “Twenty Seventeen” theme.
 Then, take the time to choose one that is more suited to you.
 If you pay for one, make sure the company has a money-back guarantee if you’re not happy.

 A professional theme should cost you less than $100.
 In fact, most of the ones we’ve seen run from $49-$69.
 When you find the perfect theme, install it.
 The good news is that when you change your theme, most everything will transfer over nicely.

 That’s why you use WordPress.
 Because it’s awesome that way.

 We should also tell you that we eventually went another route.
-We eventually paid a professional to build us a theme.
-After blogging for a year, decided we really liked it, and wanted customization.
+We eventually paid a professional to build a theme.
+After blogging for a year, we decided we really liked it and wanted customization.
 But that’s because we’re in this for the long haul and want something perfectly suited to us.

 If you go this route, it will be much more expensive than just purchasing a theme from a reputable company.
 It works for us.